agenteo/agenteo.github.com/source/_drafts/tricks-learned-releasing-semantic-versioning-libraries.md

 end
 {% endhighlight %}

-The `LibraryNamespace::FallbackTerm` is exposing the same fields as a `LibraryNamespace::Term` so your clients consume a timed out response in the same way of a regular response -- when the response is an array fallback to a an empty array.
+This gracefully handles errors providing your clients objects with the same signature for an error and success response.
+For example imagine an article with a term id using the API library to retirieve more term information - when the library returns a `FallbackTerm` the article page can hide the term information or just display its fallback fields knowing they are the same as `Term`.

-If the API endpoint updates its response formats your library will break istantiating objects from an outdated data structure.
-This is good, release a [semantic version](http://semver.org/) major library change to inform your clients a backward incompatible change was introduced.
+If an API endpoint updates its response formats the library will break istantiating objects from an outdated data structure. **This is the responsability of a library wrapping an API instead of its clients breaking or concerning about changes in the API responses**.
+Release a major [semantic version](http://semver.org/) library change to inform your clients a backward incompatible change was introduced.

 If you control the API have a versioned endpoint or a request header to prevent introducing breaking changes without a deprecation phase.

-Here's an example using a data structure to deprecate incoming major API changes.
-Given the following API response:
+Here's an example using a data structure to deprecate incoming major API changes - take the following API response is using both `taxonomy_slug` and `seo_slug` in `broader_terms` - to be consistent `taxonomy_slug` will be renamed to `seo_slug`.
 {% highlight ruby %}
 {
     "id"=>"d15cf067-c4b1-4820-a837-59444208cac5",